Ghana Minute.

 Benjamin Boakye

-Benjamin Boakye — Executive Director of the African Centre for Energy Policy, commenting on Ghana's power sector vulnerabilities.
+Benjamin Boakye — Executive Director of the Africa Centre for Energy Policy, commenting on Ghana's power sector vulnerabilities and infrastructure failures.

 In coverage